 Snell’s ebullience about the future of cold brew is palpable.
 “In the US, cold brew continues to be driven by population growth and an audience looking for differentiated, natural products.
 Our plan is to grow faster than the market and we’re well placed to do that.
 Key to our success will be an unwavering focus on our customers.
 Because when they win, so do we.”

-The revolution is upon us
+The cold brew coffee revolution is upon us

-Let’s return then, to Snell’s assertion that we’re on the cusp of a worldwide cold brew revolution.
+Let’s return then, to Snell’s assertion that we’re on the cusp of a world market cold brew revolution.
 Outside North America, cold brew has been slower to enter the mainstream, but Snell believes we’re nearing the tipping point.
 “America set the trend for processed food and drink, and a decade ago, we saw a reaction against this.
 A similar thing is now happening elsewhere in the world, particularly in Europe, but in developing markets as well.”